 How To Deal With The Pain of Divorce -Divorce is heart-breaking no matter how logically you try to look at it.
-In this section, our life coach addresses how to deal with the pain by answering these questions:
+In this section, our life coach addresses how to deal with the pain by answering questions such as:

 Letting Go of the hopes and dreams from a failed marriage is hard, especially if you didn't want the divorce.
 And having an ex-husband who seems to embrace the single life with a lot of enthusiasm makes it even harder.
 Find out how to cope if your ex hooks up with somebody new and how to move forward with your life in our section on Divorce and Letting Go.

-Dealing With the Guilt - It can be hard to move past the feelings of guilt for getting divorced and wondering "what could have been" if you had stuck it out.
-But these feeling of guilt can keep you from moving forward with what's best for you and the ghosts from the past can affect future relationships as pointed out in these questions about Divorce and Guilt.
+Dealing With the Guilt - It can be hard to move past feeling guilty for getting divorced and wondering "what could have been" if you had stuck it out.
+But these feeling can keep you from moving forward with what's best for you.
+And the ghosts from the past can affect future relationships as pointed out in these questions about Divorce and Guilt.

-Starting Over After Divorce - It's normal to feel at a loss after getting divorced.
-Some women are afraid of being alone, others don't trust their judgment when comes to men, and others find that their self-esteem is in the gutter.
+Starting Over After Divorce - It's normal to feel lost after getting divorced.
+Some women are afraid of being alone, while others don't trust their judgment when comes to men.
+And many women find their self-esteem is in the gutter in the months following divorce.
 Our life coach addresses these issues and more as she answers our visitor's questions about starting over after divorce.

 Dealing With Ex-spouses - Even after getting divorced, there is still a lingering connection with your ex, especially when you have children together.
 And this can make for some uncomfortable situations as pointed out by these questions from our visitors.